-You’ll select an agent for service of process when you file Articles of Organization for your LLC.
+You’ll select an agent for service of process when you file Articles of Organization when you form your South Carolina LLC.
 You can choose a commercial registered agent service, yourself, or another individual.
 If you select an individual to be your LLC’s agent, they must have a physical address in South Carolina.
 Their name and address will be needed when filing.

 If you’d prefer to have someone else take care of setting up your LLC’s agent for service of process, an LLC formation service can take care of all this.
 You can instead fill out and file the documents yourself if you prefer.